Charzy-1/Hello-world/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, navigate to where this directory is on your vscode to run or can still be run on the browser

 <!--
 Example command: